By DANA TIMS/YachatsNews

 “He’s a real salt,” the self-described “ex-Navy guy” Peters said of Roeser.
 “Never got sick at all.”

-In the two months the Neversink has been at sea it wandered south along the West Coast, then turned west, began moving swiftly and this week was 50 miles off the coast of Hilo, Hawaii.
-Almasi was rushing to make plans to recover the vessel with the help of teachers near Hilo.
+In the two months the Neversink has been at sea it wandered south along the West Coast, then turned west, began moving swiftly and Friday was just five nautical miles off the coast of the big island of Hawai’i.
+Almasi was rushing to make plans to try to recover the vessel with the help of teachers near Hilo.

 A minboat fleet